TL;DR:

 }

-Contact and thread tracking: associating API requests with specific users and conversation sessions to enable analytics, maintain context, and organize interactions for auditing and reporting purposes.
+Identity and thread tracking: associating API requests with specific users and conversation sessions to enable analytics, maintain context, and organize interactions for auditing and reporting purposes.

-For example, with contact and thread tracking you can cluster messages in threads for analytics and observability, track ongoing customer sessions and maintain conversation context.
+For example, with identity and thread tracking you can cluster messages in threads for analytics and observability, track ongoing customer sessions and maintain conversation context.
 Another use-case is auditing and reporting on customer support interactions.

 "orq": {

-"contact": {
+"identity": {

 "id": "enterprise_customer_001",